confluentinc/examples/clients/cloud/java/README.md

 This example is similar to the previous example, except the value is formatted as Avro and integrates with the Confluent Cloud Schema Registry.
 Check availability of Confluent Cloud Schema Registry at https://www.confluent.io/confluent-cloud/ .
-(Alternatively, you may run Confluent Schema Registry yourself.
-In your local Confluent Cloud configuration file, configure the `schema.registry.url` parameter to connect to your instance.)

 1. In the Confluent Cloud GUI, create an API key and secret to Confluent Cloud Schema Registry.